-A: 25G direct attach cables are less costly than using discreet transceivers with field-connected structured cabling because the interconnection is simplified.
+A: For starters, 25G direct attach cables are less costly than using discreet transceivers with field-connected structured cabling because the interconnection is simplified.
 There aren’t as many connectors, adapters, patch panels, and other infrastructure elements along the path of the communication channel.
-Additionally, particularly with passive DAC cables, power consumption is less when compared to the use of transceivers because they are self-contained components and not bound by transmission specifications as transceivers.
-Moreover, DACs and AOCs offer plug and play simplicity - with only one component to manage, rather than multiple items that must be interconnected together.
+Secondly, DACs, particularly passive DAC cables, have lower power consumption compared to transceivers, because they have self-contained components and are not bound by transmission specifications as transceivers.
+Moreover, DACs and AOCs offer plug and play simplicity.

 Q: Can 25G DAC/AOC be backward compatible with 10G or 1G?

 A: The 25G AOC cables can support backward compatibility with 10G/1G.
 But whether 25G DAC cable can be backward compatible is determined by the brands of the networking device.

 Q: Can I have different compatibilities for each end of 25G direct attach cables?

 A: Of course, different compatibilities for each end of 25G direct attach cables can be provided on the market.
 FS.COM offers customized dual compatibility solutions for 25G direct attach cables so that you can choose compatibilities for each end individually.
 All you need to do is to select the "Dual Compatibility Solutions" option in Compatible Brands drop-down box and note down your devices’ model numbers on the custom page.